Skip to Collaborative on Global Children's Issues Full Site Menu Skip to main content

 Part of our work on: Breakthrough Series Collaboratives on Children's Issues

-The Breakthrough Series Collaborative on Promoting Early Childhood Development for Young Children on the Move in Northern Central America will bring together project fellows who are innovating community-based responses that address the early childhood development and protection needs of children on the move and in displacement settings in northern Central America.
+The Breakthrough Series Collaborative on Promoting Early Childhood Development for Young Children on the Move in Northern Central America project aims to identify and learn from community-based and small national organizations leading community-based responses to address the early childhood development (ECD) and protection needs of displaced Guatemalan children aged 0 to 6 and their families.

 People